 The future of the use of cells which are involved in creating craniosynostosis has seen recent developments in the USA as a team of scientists from the University of Rochester Medical Center have discovered a way to grow facial bones and pieces of skull.

 The scientists have successfully isolated and identified a stem cell population in a recent study on mice that is capable of skull formation and cranial regeneration.
 This technique if transferable may become useful for those who have to undergo major facial or cranial reconstructive surgery.

 Senior author Wei Hsu Ph.D. states that “these cells, which reside in the suture midline, contribute directly to injury repair and skeletal regeneration in a cell autonomous fashion”.
 The revolutionary research demonstrated that the stem cell population which is central to skull formation is unique to the bones of the head and can be used to form millions more to form a new bone plate.
 This is crucial step forward in using stem cells to reconstruct the bones of the head in future, offering a revolutionary method of treatment.

 So answering the question, is the cause of craniosynostosis finally being unlocked?
 It seems the future of craniosynotosis treatment lies within the stem cell breakthrough founded by researchers at the University of Rochester and their revolutionary study which has the power to transform how craniosynotosis will be treated in the future.

-For infants who have a head shape deformity we offer a free consultation with one of our expert orthotists, call 0330 100 1800 or fill in the enquiry form to book an appointment at one of our clinics.
+For infants who have a head shape deformity we offer a free pre-assessment with one of our expert orthotists, call 0330 100 1800 or fill in the enquiry form to book an appointment at one of our clinics.